Kapok, smooth and silky natural fiber

 Kapok is a smooth and silky natural fiber (identifiable also as “vegetal feather” or “vegetal cashmere”), which comes from the fruit of a tropical plant belonging to the Bombacacee family.
-It’s a natural source, annually renewable and environmental-friendly.
+It is an annually renewable natural source in harmony with the environment.

-Kapok is a hollow fiber, made of very thin tubes of cellulose which are full of air and covered by a layer of natural wax.
-It’s light and elastic, non-allergenic and extremely thermal insulating, as it can contain a maximum of 80 % air.
+Kapok is a hollow fiber, consisting of very thin cellulose tubes filled with air covered with a layer of natural wax, it is light and elastic, hypoallergenic and extremely insulating from a thermal point of view, since it can retain inside up to 80 % of air.

-Kapok is washable and water-repellent, it doesn’t retain moisture and, as it’s not so hygroscopic, it naturally stops the proliferation of bacteria.
+Kapok is washable and water repellent, it does not retain humidity and, being not very hygroscopic, it inhibits the proliferation of bacteria in a natural way.

-Kapok, thanks to its density of 0,35 g / cm³, is the lightest fiber in the world.
+Kapok, with its density of 0.35 g / cm³, is the lightest natural fiber in the world.

-It’s totally biological as it spontaneously grows in Nature.
+It is totally organic as it arises spontaneously in nature.